csc-training/intro-to-dl/day2/README.md

         module load tensorflow/2.0.0
         tensorboard --logdir=intro-to-dl/day2/logs --port=PORT

-    To access TensorBoard, point your web browser to *localhost:PORT* .
+3. To access TensorBoard, point your web browser to *localhost:PORT* .

 ### Option 2: Use tensorboard.dev

 Another option is to use https://tensorboard.dev/ , which is Google's free TensorBoard server.
+You need a Google account to use the server.

 1. Login again in a second terminal window to Puhti: